zuplo/docs/articles/guides/setup-jwt-auth-with-salesforce.md

 requesting an access token

-It's important that this is performed once per user or profile being used, otherwise you'll get an `Invalid Grant` - `user hasn't approved this consumer` error.
+It's important that this is performed once per user or profile being used, otherwise you'll get an `INVALID SESSION ID` - `Session expired or invalid` error.

 #### Getting a Authorization Code